Star Wars: The New Droid Army

-Star Wars: The New Droid Army is a video game for the Game Boy Advance featuring Anakin Skywalker prior to his fall to the dark side and transformation into Darth Vader in Revenge of the Sith.
+Star Wars: The New Droid Army is a 2002 action video game developed by Helixe and published by THQ for the Game Boy Advance.
+The game features Anakin Skywalker and takes place shortly after the events of Star Wars: Episode II – Attack of the Clones, which it is a tie-in to.

 Plot

-In the game, Anakin Skywalker is sent to investigate rumors of the Separatists making a new type of droid, superior to other droids and invulnerable to lightsabers.
+Anakin Skywalker is sent to investigate rumors of the Separatists making a new type of droid, superior to other droids and invulnerable to lightsabers.
 Anakin travels to Tatooine but is hunted down by Aurra Sing and eventually held in the captivity of Jabba the Hutt.
 Anakin breaks out and is called to Coruscant.
 There, Anakin chases and defeats a Dark Jedi named Trenox and uncovers Count Dooku's plot to destroy the Jedi Archives.
 Anakin stops him, but Dooku escapes.
 Anakin is next sent to Metalorn, where he is to destroy the Cortosis Droid Factory and capture Wat Tambor, the leader of the Techno Union.
 Anakin completes both objectives but has to face Count Dooku while leaving the factory.
 Anakin defeats Dooku and moves on.